midorikocak/Cakephp-Bootstrappifier/README.txt

 For install:

+0. You have to have Jquery Library

 1. You have to have Twitter Bootstrap configured. (cake.generic.css removed from default.ctp, files downloaded and included to you webroot/css and web root/js folders )

 2. Copy cakebootstrap.js in your webroot/js folder

 3. Your View/Layouts/default.ctp file must include this in head tag:

-echo $this->Html->css('bootstrap.min'); //You don't need to add again if you have this echo $this->Html->script('libs/jquery-1.6.2.min.js');
+echo $this->Html->css('bootstrap.min'); //You don't need to add again if you have this echo $this->Html->script('libs/jquery-1.6.2.min.js');// You don't need this if you have Jquery

+echo $this->Html->script('cakebootstrap.js');

 - For any question mtkocak@gmail.com